 At this point, the data residency concept kicks in — up until this moment, the project data was stored on the device itself.
-Now, project data is stored in the North Virginia, US — Amazon AWS location.
+Now, project data is stored in one of the Amazon AWS data centers – the North Virginia, US or Paris, UE.

 The image below shows this graphically.

 For all local activities (2), Explain Everything as an organization never processes any data that a customer creates.
 The data is stored locally on devices and projects or videos never leave them (unless the user decides to email them, export them somewhere etc.)

 The same goes for the videos made out of projects made in Explain Everything Basics.
 They are exported on the device itself — and while it may take significant time — the project never leaves the device.
 Some of our customers use the app completely offline and have corresponding internal processes as far as the further storage or publishing of those videos is concerned.